 In the 1970’s Denver’s visionary leaders began to look at their rivers as valuable contributors to communities.
-Their efforts led engineers now at McLaughlin/Merrick to develop innovative yet practical methods for improving water quality and integrating recreational features into rivers in a way that had been previously overlooked.
+Their efforts led engineers now at The McLaughlin Whitewater Design Group and McLaughlin Water Engineers, Divisions of Merrick & Company to develop innovative, yet practical methods for improving water quality and integrating recreational features into rivers in ways that had been previously overlooked.
 Since that time, we have engineered high quality, low hazard whitewater on many other rivers.
 We preserve natural habitat, flood carrying capacity and the natural integrity of each river we improve, wherever possible:

 Sad though it may be to have to stabilize badly eroded or misused rivers, restoration efforts create opportunities to enhance their recreational quality and access.
 We have developed (tested in physical models) and designed features using “transverse stabilization” restoration techniques providing an alternative to ugly, rip rapped banks and drop structures while promoting deeper water, lower bank velocities, and a natural appearance.
 MWDG has conducted in depth river stabilization, including work on the Roaring Fork River flowing through Basalt, Colorado, on the South Platte River in Denver and in Batavia, Illinois on the Fox River.